 Croatia joined the EU in 2013 during a 6-year recessionary period, and the common market provided substantial support for the country's recovery.
-Besides a more secure business environment, EU membership (see p.
-9-10 of Political and Social policies.
-In a 2021 survey, just 50% of Croatian respondents viewed the EU positively, compared with the EU average of 52%.
+Besides a more secure business environment, EU membership (see Political and Social policies.
+In a 2024 survey, just 50% of Croatian respondents viewed the EU positively, compared with the EU average of 52%.
 Some political parties have adopted an anti-EU platform and oppose Croatia's adoption of the Euro.

 Relations) provides easier access to investment and development funds.
-In 2022, some 69% of Croatia's exports were destined for the EU, while 70% of imports originated in FU.
-Some the Croatians are skeptical of certain FU directives and agricultural development. social inclusion. and good governance.
-In 2021.
-Croatia provided \$94 million in Official Development Assistance. mostly to Southeast European countries.
-In 2022.
-Croatia provided some \$1.9 million in emergency aid to Ukraine.
+In 2023, some 67% of Croatia's exports were destined for the EU, while 75% of imports originated in the FU.
+Some Croatians are skeptical of certain FU directives and agricultural development. social inclusion, and good governance.
+In 2023.
+Croatia provided \$147 million Official in Development Assistance. mostly Southeast to European countries.
+Since 2022.
+Croatia has provided some \$302 million in financial aid to Ukraine, more than 50% of which was military.
 Current development plans aim to significantly increase aid commitments by 2030, tripling the 2015 level.